eerkaijun/blockchain-ticketing/README.md

 Prerequisites: solidity, truffle and npm installed

 To test smart contracts, first start ganache and run `truffle test`.
+To see the coverage achieved by the unit tests, run `truffle run coverage`.
+The coverage report is added to the `coverage` directory.

 To deploy smart contracts, run `truffle migrate --network ropsten`.
 Change `ropsten` to the network that you want to deploy the smart contracts to.
 You could add custom networks in the truffle-config.js file.